U0047/NativeModSettings/NativeModSettings/README.md

-# NATIVE SETTINGS MODS (v0.9)
+# NATIVE SETTINGS MOD (RELEASE v0.9)
 *mod resource allowing addition of custom settings to main options screen* https://github.com/U0047/NativeSettingsMod/
+Please report bugs to u_0047@protonmail.com or open an issue on the [github repo](https://www,github.com/u0047/NativeModSetting/issue)

 ---

+##Overview
-Native Settings Mod is a Zomboid modder's resource that gives mod developers the ability to add a variety of user-friendly, seamless mod settings to the native Main Options page (accessed when clicking 'Options' from the Intro Screen or Pause Screen), under a new 'Native Mod Settings' tab.
+Native Settings Mod is a Zomboid modder's resource that gives mod developers the ability to add a variety of user-friendly, seamless mod settings to the native Main Options page (accessed when clicking 'Options' from the Intro Screen or Pause Screen), under a new 'Native Settings Mod' tab.
 This allows mod users to easily configure mods without needing to edit mod files directly.

 Native Settings Mod currently offers the following settings:
 - `YesNoBox` - a boolean tick mark box